 UAVs deployed as relay nodes can provide a rapid and flexible solution to extend network coverage and improve connectivity in challenging environments.
-By optimizing UAVs position, altitude, elevation angle coverage gaps can be filled in both terrestrial and emergency (maritime) scenarios.
-However, several challenges exists like limited flight endurance, optimal position, channel variance, propagation loss, interference, latency, scalability in multi-UAV deployments, regulatory constraints and security risks.
+By optimizing UAV position, altitude, and elevation angle, coverage gaps can be filled in both terrestrial and emergency (maritime) scenarios.
+However, several challenges exist, such as limited flight endurance, optimal position, channel variance, propagation loss, interference, latency, scalability in multi-UAV deployments, regulatory constraints, and security risks.